adrian154/debug-renderers/README.md

 # DebugRenderers

-This mod activates some of the debug renderers that are present in the vanilla game code but unavailable without further modificationi.
+This mod activates some of the debug renderers that are present in the vanilla game code but unavailable without further modification.